 Since the first exercise, we have learned a lot of things and asked a lot of questions.
 Are there any best practices for the preparation of cyber exercise?
 What about preparing a course for participants to help them gain knowledge before the exercise?
 This is how our training were created.
 Is exercise too resource-intensive?
 How about using things like automated adversary behaviour and scoring methodologies?
 Should we connet with others in Europe and share training and exercises?
 This has laid the foundations for working with FI CODE, and we hope to see more coming soon.

 The CONCORDIA project is leading the integration of Europe’s excellent cybersecurity competencies into the network of expertise to build the European secure, resilient and trusted ecosystem.
-Masaryk University, as one of the project partners, brings skills for creating cyber exercises and also the KYPO cyber range.
+Masaryk University, as one of the project partners, brings skills for creating cyber exercises and also the KYPO Cyber Range Platform.
 We hope that our knowledge and experience will help to effective training of cybersecurity professionals and building more secure Europe for all of us.